 We would like to promote honest conversations

 By ‘free speech’, ‘we’ mean unhindered speech that is honest and based on genuine personal autonomy, even when the ensuing statements, claims, reportage, statistics, are factually false, as can be demonstrated through empirically-ascertainable “facts”, or various branches of contemporary knowledge and ancillary disciplines (history, linguistics, anthropology, sociology etc).
 Free speech can also equate to hate speech, so long as this speech does not violate the rights and freedoms of others, or endangers their personal safety.
 You cannot shout “fire” in a crowded space when there is no fire as this will endanger the personal safety of people.

-However, these factually inaccurate claims, can in certain circumstances, constitute propaganda, which we believe undermines free speech and is a threat to our exercise of free speech; we should be free to express our views and opinions because we believe them to be true, even when factually wrong or socially unacceptable – this is a human right which must be protected constitutionally in all genuine democratic societies.
+However, factually inaccurate claims, can in certain circumstances, constitute propaganda, which we believe undermines free speech and is a threat to our exercise of free speech.
+Individuals should be free to express views and opinions because they believe them to be true, even when factually wrong or socially unacceptable – this is a human right which must be protected constitutionally in all genuine democratic societies.
 The definition for propaganda according to the Oxford Dictionary is;

 1. Information, especially of a biased or misleading nature, used to promote a political cause or point of view; “he was charged with distributing enemy propaganda”.
 1.1.
 The dissemination of propaganda as a political strategy; “the party’s leaders believed that a long period of education and propaganda would be necessary”.